-The Uganda & Tanzania Localisation Workshop will be held in Kampala, Uganda on the 22-23rd January 2018, in partnership with the Uganda Chamber of Mines & Petroleum.
-Bringing together chief decision makers across government, the oil and gas industry, education and training the workshop will advance productive discussions and form practical action plans for local skills and supply chain development in each country.
+The Uganda & Tanzania Localisation Forum will be held in Kampala, Uganda on the 22-23rd January 2018, in partnership with the Uganda Chamber of Mines & Petroleum.
+Bringing together chief decision makers across government, the oil and gas industry, education and training the forum will advance productive discussions and form practical action plans for local skills and supply chain development in each country.

 As the Hoima-Tanga pipeline project progresses with speed, there is an immediate need for skilled local workers and suppliers to meet local content targets – an agreement shared between Uganda and Tanzania, strengthening collaboration between the two countries.
 At the same time, onshore upstream and refinery projects in Uganda and the LNG project in Tanzania progress, compounding skills and supplier shortages.